 Standard Admissions Process

-The Georgia Law Juris Doctor degree program is a full-time day program.
+The UGA School of Law Juris Doctor degree program is a full-time day program.
 First-year students may begin classes only in the fall semester. *Applications for the Fall 2019 entering class will be available September 1, 2018 on lsac.org.*

 All applicants are required to apply online through LSAC.org.
 A completed School of Law application and all required supporting materials must be received by the School of Law Office of Admissions by June 1, 2019, in order to be considered for admission to the 2019 entering class.
 For priority merit scholarship consideration, applications should be completed and received in the Office of Admissions by February 1, 2019.
 Applications received or completed after the deadline may be considered by the Admission Committee at its discretion.